Funpy97/pickdb/README.md

 # pickdb v0.0.4a
-A simple and easy database manager based on pickle that provide to:
+A simple and easy database manager based on pickle that provides to:
 - Create database
-- Create tables in the database
+- Create the tables in the database
-- Manager tables in the database
+- Manage the tables in the database

 Example code